PrettyR/alx-system_engineering-devops/0x02-shell_redirections/README.md

-5. I prefer the first ones.
-Display the first ten lines.
+6. Line #2.
+Display the third line of a file